- Search The Registry

 Georgia Powers, a Black politician and lawyer, was born on this date in 1923.

 Georgia Davis Powers was born in Springfield, KY, the only girl in a family with nine siblings.
 Powers once worked as a riveter on airplane fuselages in Buffalo, NY.
 She moved to Louisville, KY, and got involved in politics through her church.
-From 1962 to 1967, Powers was campaign chair for a number of candidates.
-Even before she began her career as a senator, Georgia Powers was a civil rights movement leader in Kentucky.
+From 1962 to 1967, Powers was campaign chair for several candidates.
+Even before she began her career as a senator, Georgia Powers was an American civil rights movement leader in Kentucky.

-She was one of the essential organizers of a statewide rally in March, 1964 in support of a law to make public accommodations accessible to all, regardless of race.
-This rally brought civil rights leaders such as Martin Luther King, Jr., and Jackie Robinson to Frankfort, the Kentucky state capitol.
+She was one of the essential organizers of a statewide rally in March 1964 supporting a law to make public accommodations accessible to all, regardless of race.
+This rally brought civil rights leaders like Martin Luther King, Jr., and Jackie Robinson to Frankfort, the Kentucky state capitol.

-The public accommodation bill did not pass at this time, resulting in a starve-in in the House gallery.
-Powers said that she did not know her calling in life until she was 45 years old.
-After holding over 30 different jobs, she knew that her life's calling was politics.
+The public accommodation bill did not pass then, resulting in a starve-in in the House gallery.
+Powers said she did not know her calling until she was 45 years old.
+After holding over 30 jobs, she knew her life's calling was politics.

-Georgia Montgomery Powers became the first Black and the first woman to be elected to the Kentucky State Senate in 1967.
+Georgia Montgomery Powers became the first black woman elected to the Kentucky State Senate in 1967.
 When she arrived in Frankfort in 1967 as a newly elected senator, she could not get a room in a hotel as a Black woman.
 She was also the first Black woman to serve on the Jefferson County Democratic Executive Committee.